jxc136/CV/README.md

 #### Aylesbury Grammar School (2004-2011)

-#### Any other qualifications
+#### Certifications

 2019 - Advanced Google Analytics Certification

 ## Hobbies

-Outside of work, I'm a passionate fan of music, and a lover of strategy and card games.
-You’re as likely to find me at a gig as you are checking out a new TCG.
+Outside of work, I'm a passionate fan of music, and a lover of board games.
+You’re equally as likely to find me spending my Friday at a board game cafe as you are a gig.